vijay03/cs360v-f21/Lab0.md

 Now, when you continue execution with `c` in gdb, your new breakpoint will be hit.
 You can now examine the registers with `info registers`.

 Observe the register values, and note them down.
+You might want to take a look at this [blog post](https://arvindsraj.wordpress.com/2013/01/12/x86-registers-register-conventions-and-calling-conventions/) about registers.

 1. Which register contains the return value?
 What is the value you see?
 Is this an address or a constant value?

 2. Which register contains the next assembly instruction to execute?
 What is the value you see?
 Is this an address or a constant value?

 3. Using the answer from the previous question, what are the next 5 instructions that will be executed?
-What are the hex codes of those functions?
+What are the hex codes of those functions? (hint: see `display` in gdb)

 As you may notice, the function calls a c function `__asm __volatile()`.
 The asm statement allows you to include assembly instructions directly within C code.
 The `volatile` keyword simply tells the assembler not to optimize this instruction away.